wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 # F5 ClearPass Guest Login Simulation

-The `f5-sim-cp-login` script is designed to simulate a guest login to ClearPass Guest with HTTPS, using F5 external monitor shell script and curl.
-This simulation can be a superior alternative to the standard https monitor proposed in the "Deploying CPPM with F5 BIG-IP Local Traffic Manager (LTM)" tech note, which hasn't been updated since 2014.
+The `f5-sim-cp-login` script simulates a guest login to ClearPass Guest with HTTPS, using the F5 external monitor shell script and curl.
+This simulation offers a more efficient alternative to the standard HTTPS monitor proposed in the outdated "Deploying CPPM with F5 BIG-IP Local Traffic Manager (LTM)" tech note from 2014.

-This script accesses the default login page of the guest application at `/guest/auth_login.php` and performs a guest operator login and logout.
-This test can identify potential failure points that the standard monitor may not detect, such as corruption of Web Login pages that would still pass a stock HTTPS monitor and even give a code 200.
+The script tests the guest application's default login page at `/guest/auth_login.php` by performing a guest operator login and logout.
+This provides a more robust monitor than the standard one as it can detect potential issues like corrupted Web Login pages, which might still pass a stock HTTPS monitor and even return an HTTP status code 200.

 ## Installation and Update

-To install or update the script on any F5 device:
+Follow these steps to install or update the script on an F5 device:

 1. Login to the F5 User Interface (UI).
 2. Navigate to `System > File Management > External Monitor Program File List`.